retrocomputacion/retrobbs/readme.md

 Starting in v0.50 an example _TML_ script is placed at the end of the `[bbsfiles]/intro` sequence.
 This script will greet a logged-in user and show the amount of unread public and private messages if any.

-From v0.60 additional TML scripts can be placed in the `[bbsfiles]` directory:
+From v0.60 two additional TML scripts can be placed in the `[bbsfiles]` directory:

  - `newsession.tml` will run for every new connection right before the main menu is displayed, regardless if the intro sequence has been skipped.
 Useful if you want to trigger certain actions at login time, such as display news, or the _oneliner_ plugin.
  - `logoff.tml` will run when the client closes the connection the proper way, can be used to display connection statistics or display a goodbye image/text.